rljhaines/rljhaines.github.io/_posts/2014-11-18-vim-git-push.md

 This pushed to github, but did not push through to the blog.
 For now I hope this modification will allow it to push through (vi Jekyll i believe) to rljhaines.github.io.

 Okay, that didn't work.
 I will give the file a name suffixed to the current date moniker.

+Okay, that worked.
+Did I not read carefully enough to know the naming requirement for Jekyll?
+Hmmmmm....

+Now I will see if these changes I'm now entering into this properly-named post will push through to the blog!